anikaarevalo/3rd-indl-proj-mole-detection/README.md

 II. **Keras Callbacks** while compiling the model during training phase in order to capture the 'best' version of the model in training ; and

 III.
-The predictive deep learning model runs locally in the browser (there are advantages to local deployment where the user’s data never leaves their device.) or deployed via a platform such as Heroku.
+The predictive deep learning model runs locally in the browser (there are advantages to local deployment where the user’s data never leaves their device) or deployed via a platform such as Heroku.